swansluk03/WatchDNA-Store-Locator-Captstone/README.md

 python3 -m venv venv
 source venv/bin/activate

-*Also if you need to install more requirements* pip install -r requirements.txt
+*Also if you need to install requirements* pip install -r requirements.txt

 **Make Sure to add packages/Imports to requirements!**